 In the past, individual sellers who have chosen to offer discounts with subscribe and save amazon have borne the financial burden of paying for those customer discounts.
 However, recent changes to the program show Amazon taking more ownership, including some of the financial burden.
 There are definitely pros and cons for sellers, but if you understand the system, it can be very beneficial for your business.

 Since 2007, Amazon’s Subscribe & Save program has allowed customers to receive recurring and scheduled deliveries of the products they love and use most often—such as toiletries, foodstuff, and diapers—at a discounted price.
 It’s a great opportunity for buyers to save money on things they already plan on purchasing.
 When leveraged correctly, it’s also an opportunity for FBA sellers to increase customer retention and boost conversion.

-With Amazon’s Subscribe & Save service, customers can select their favorite products for automatic shipping every one to six months, and are rewarded with a small discount for each order that ships.
-They can cancel any order that isn’t needed, so the risk is low for customers.
-When customers receive five or more subscriptions in a single month, a steeper discount makes the program even more appealing.
+Customers can choose from thousands of products and select their favorites for automatic shipping every one to six months, and are rewarded with a small discount for each order that ships.
+They can skip any order that isn’t needed or cancel anytime for free, so the risk is low for customers.
+Consumers love finding deals, so amazon subscribe and save has them built in, like when customers receive five or more subscriptions in a single month, they get a steeper discount – making the program even more appealing.

 - Tiered discount options

 - Who funds the discounts

 Originally, the amount of discount was determined by which category items were in.
 Sellers can now opt in at either a 0%, 5%, or 10% base discount to customers.